Simon Grant's quaker links

 When people are trying to find something deliberately, they generally use search engines of some kind.
 To go beyond this you have to give people the chance to come across Quakers, particularly in your locality, when that is not what they set out to do.
 It is like advertising.
 Commercial companies face the same problem every day.

 How do you draw someone to your web site who is not actually consciously looking for it?
 Answers that have been given to companies include:

 There are many ideas I have written about above without giving examples.
 If you know of examples on the web where I have not given any, please let me know so that I can give links to those examples to illustrate, either in the text or in the list below.

 Many thanks to the several people who have already shared their ideas with me by e-mail, as well as the participants at the discussion at BYM, some of whose interests have been reflected here.
 If you can, please continue to comment as I would like to continue improving and updating this page.

-Examples of local Quaker presence in the region of Exeter:
+Examples of local Quaker presence in the south-west:

 maintained by Simon Grant